 You don't need to be the most bubbly and extroverted person in the world, but you at least need to come across as someone who is friendly and confident in themselves.

 Adults don't want to hang out with a low-energy person who is just boring, and young kids aren't any different.
 So try your best to be confident and appear outgoing, especially when babysitting a new child for the first time.

 As a babysitter, you're setting an example for the children that you're watching.
-So you should show a basic level of etiquette and manners that you would expect them to follow as well.
+You should show a basic level of etiquette and manners that you would expect them to follow as well.

 This means simple things like saying please and thank you, and generally being courteous.
-Using table manners when eating with the kids you're watching.
-And also showing general respect for the home of the parents that you're babysitting for.
-That includes respecting their privacy and not going through drawers and closets without permission, or handling their personal possessions.
+You should be using table manners when eating with the kids and showing general respect for the family home.
+This includes respecting their privacy and not going through drawers and closets without permission, or handling their personal possessions.

 We can identify certain qualities that all good babysitters seem to have.